 You should also be aware of our responsibilities under Freedom of Information legislation, our remit to provide information to meet internal and external audit requirements and our legal obligations (e.g. fraud prevention).

 Use of Automated decision making and Profiling

 As part of its day to day business activity, LSHW utilises computer automated decision making and profiling to meet its legal obligations.
-This includes such checks are required by the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (“New Regulations”).
+This includes such checks that are required by the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (“New Regulations”).
 Consent will always be obtained from you prior to these checks being conducted.